zikaihuang/cs2063-winter-2021-labs/Lab1/README.md

 **Lab Completion**

-* Submit a document with the following items:
+* Submit a document to the D2l assignments folder with the following items:
 	* The screenshots you took of the app
 	* Your answers to questions asked throughout